 I joined the army in 1996 as a medic.
 After completing 11 years of service, I moved onto the NSW fire brigade and have been a part of the team for 14 years.
 With both my work in emergency services and serving Australia, I felt that there was something missing.
-A friend of mine had been deployed with Team Rubicon in USA and I liked the sound of the challenge.
-In 2018, I completed the Core Ops Course and was then thrown into my position as logistics officer with the New South Wales DRT.
+In 2018, I joined DRA and completed the Core Ops Course and was then thrown into my position as logistics officer with the New South Wales DRT.

 I enjoy giving back to the community and hanging out with my dog.
 The feeling of being able to help somebody and making their worst day that little bit better is what I live for.